-&lt;sup>11 Potentially affected communities are those local and/or regional communities that may be directly or indirectly affected by the project, whether negatively or positively.
+12 Potentially affected communities are those local and/or regional communities that may be directly or indirectly affected by the project, whether explain how the responses from stakeholders have been incorporated into the design and outcomes of the project.

-&lt;sup>12 Refer to Appendix 1 of the Coordinator-General's social impact assessment guideline for a list of key stakeholders.
+13 Refer to Appendix 1 of the Coordinator-General's social impact assessment Guideline for a list of key stakeholders.